 - 1/4 teaspoon salt

-- When valve drops carefully remove lid.
+- When the valve drops, carefully remove the lid.
 Stir oats.
-Cover and let sit five or 10 minutes until oats are desired thickness.
+Cover and let sit 5 or 10 minutes until oats are desired thickness.